jkerai1/SoftwareCertificates/Bulk-IOC-CSVs/MDA/readme.md

 # Access Policy

-I'd consider blocking anonymous/abused hosting IPs to be the bare miniuium.
 When Conditional access hands over control to MDA these will then apply, ensure you have a policy to actually send the user to MDA.

 ![image](https://github.com/user-attachments/assets/317f1a1e-6fd6-42c6-8ae6-89db26c21ef7)